JoetheManHowie/NUSCAN/prep_graph/README.md

 This directory contains scripts that are designed to test whether a dataset meets the requirements for a graph to successfully on USCAN and NUSCAN.
 The requirements are listed below.

+Every .py file in this directory are executables and take one command line aregument, the path to the graph.

+`./<python executable> <path to graph>`

 ## Python dependencies
 -----------------------
 The scripts in this directory use the following pip installable modules: